fcitx/xcb-imdkit/README.md

 - XIM_STR_CONVERSION (Synchronous protocol, but not used anywhere)
 - Locale check on client side, this is actually very evil for input method.
 - Only X transport is supported.

+To build this project, you need: libxcb, xcb-util, xcb-util-keysym

+Commands:
+ mkdir build
+ cd build
+ cmake -DCMAKE_INSTALL_PREFIX=/usr ..
+ make
+ sudo make install

+xcb-imdkit is released under LGPLv2+, and it is using uthash internally, which is released under BSD-license.